top of page

-The Health and Safety (First Aid) Regulations 1981 require employers to provide suitable first-aid equipment, facilities, and personnel to ensure immediate assistance for injured or ill employees.
-Employers must conduct a first-aid needs assessment to determine the required level of provision, considering the nature of the work, number of employees, and workplace environment.
+The Health and Safety (First Aid) Regulations 1981 require employers to provide appropriate first-aid equipment, facilities, and personnel.
+Employers must conduct a first-aid needs assessment based on the nature of the work, number of employees, and workplace environment to determine the necessary level of provision.

 The first aid training course you need depends on the activities carried out in your workplace and the number of employees that you have (Low or High risk).
 This will help you determine what level of training is needed and how many staff will need to be trained.